 The North Van house needs love.
 What was once wood (and may still be underneath) has been carpeted over, wallpapered and dry walled.
 It’s looking tired and in need of an update.
 But at 2,472 square feet it’s still a good size family home with a dramatic split level open concept plan, sweeping vaulted ceilings the width of the house, and floor-to-ceiling glass windows.

 Originally the exterior cedar shiplap was painted house gunmetal black with terra cotta trim.
 Inside, the same black was used on the cedar paneling with grayed blue green and maize yellow accents.
-At the time, the house also was a showroom for modern conveniences—the latest thermostatic temperature control, remote control touch-plate lighting, copper plumbing and fibreglass insulation.
+At the time, the house also was a showroom for modern conveniences—the latest thermostatic temperature control, remote control touch-plate lighting, copper plumbing from Anytime Plumbing, Inc. and fibreglass insulation.

 Aaron Rossetti from Re/Max Rossetti Realty says the new owners seem interested in the Trend house and it’s history and he thinks that their intention is to keep it.
 The house is on the District of North Vancouver’s modern heritage inventory for its architectural merit, social and cultural value.

 Stephen Winn and Sandi Miller used to go out of their way to drive past the Richmond Road Trend House in Victoria.
 “We are big fans of mid-century modern and we were looking for a year and a half and not ever thinking that we would have an opportunity to purchase the Trend House,” says Winn who bought in 2009.
 “It just popped on the market and we couldn’t believe our luck.”

 At 835 sq.ft., the one-bedroom house was the smallest, designed for Gwen Cash by architect John di Castri to prove that small didn’t have to mean a box.
 The second owner added two rooms and a sun porch and the house is now around 1,300 sq.ft.